You are hereTop-Fed DWC Cannabis Setup Guide - Bubbleponics

 Your cannabis will need room to spread out a bit, so you'll want to keep the total number of plants to 3 or less in a single system.

-I generally grow only 1 or 2 cannabis plants in the Stealth Hydro at a time.
+I generally grow only 1 or 2 cannabis plants in a top-fed DWC system at a time.

 You want to keep your plants short, and should therefore start the flowering stage when your plants are around 8"-16" tall.